Brian Cox and Piers Morgan rip into Liz Truss on Question Time

 Brian Cox took aim at Liz Truss on Question Time Thursday (6 October) night.

-The actor known for playing the sharp-tongued patriarch Logan Roy on HBO’s Succession appeared alongside Piers Morgan, Chancellor of the Duchy of Lancaster and Minister for Equalities Nadhim Zahawi MP, and Labour’s Shadow Secretary of State for Levelling Up, Housing and Communities Lisa Nandy MP.
+The actor known for playing the sharp-tongued patriarch Logan Roy on HBO’s Succession appeared alongside Piers Morgan, Chancellor of the Duchy of Lancaster and Minister for Equalities Nadhim Zahawi MP, Labour’s Shadow Secretary of State for Levelling Up, Housing and Communities Lisa Nandy MP and founder of the Black Farmer range of food products Wilfred Emmanuel-Jones.

 Asked how long Truss would be able to stay on as prime minister, Morgan kicked off proceedings by saying he wasn’t “sure how she has the brass neck to stay on the job” after her cabinet’s mini-Budget announcement plunged the value of Sterling to record lows against the dollar.